Nerve Radio

 Nerve Radio is the Student Union run radio station for Bournemouth University.
 It was started in 1995 by two Bournemouth University students David Harber and James Bromley in a portacabin on the University's Talbot Campus, and now operates online through its website.
 During each academic year, Nerve Radio broadcasts on a temporary FM licence around the Bournemouth area, usually at the end of the Spring term in March.

 Nerve Radio broadcasts every day during term time.
-Live programming runs from 9am until 10pm, with general shows during the day and specialist programming in the evening.
-During FM broadcasts, live programming usually starts earlier.
+Live shows runs from 8 am until 10 pm, with music running the rest of the time under the show title "Non-Stop Nerve", making the radio station 24/7.

 Nerve Radio is part of Nerve Media, which regularly posts news articles and online features on their website, alongside publishing the award winning Nerve Magazine.

 In 2015, Nerve Radio moved into the new Student Union building on campus.
 Nerve now operates with two fully equipped studios, and broadcasts to the hundreds of students inside the Student Union building.